riscv-europe/summit-website-development/summit/2025/side-events.md

 allows for RISC-V projects or open hardware communities to close the *RISC-V Summit Europe* with a productive Friday.

-To organize a *Side Event* on Friday 16th at [FIAP Paris](https://www.fiap.paris/en), get in touch with [Ms Emma Nezondet](mailto:nezondet@fiap.fr?subject=Booking for a RISC-V Side Event on Fri 16 May).
+To organize a *Side Event* on Friday May, 16th at [FIAP Paris](https://www.fiap.paris/en), get in touch with [Ms Emma Nezondet](mailto:nezondet@fiap.fr?subject=Booking for a RISC-V Side Event on Fri 16 May).

-*The earlier version of this page suggested INRIA's Paris premises as a potential venue for Side Events.
+*An earlier version of this page suggested INRIA's Paris premises as a potential venue for Side Events.
 However, upon review of initial events requests, it has been determined that these facilities do not meet necessary requirements.
 Consequently, FIAP has been identified